NoLieNoSean/NoNotes/content/Notes/Algebra1_L15.md

 Thus, we arrive at these alternate defining properties of the determinant:
 1. $\det A$ is multilinear in the rows of $A$.
-2. if $A$ has two identical rows then its determinant is zero.
+2. If $A$ has two identical rows then its determinant is zero.
 3. The determinant of the identity matrix is one.

 **Exercise:** Show that these are equivalent to the the previous defining properties.

+>[!Info]-
+>LADW used the same defining properties, with (2) replaced by antisymmetry.

 ---
 ## Cofactor expansions